 For example, the company has put together a task force of people to create a new communications policy for the company.
 While the task force has a leadership team, the door is open for anyone in the company to lend a hand to the effort, which will involve extensive information processing.

 John Doe decides to attend the meeting.
 Though not because he is interested in supporting the effort to develop better communications in the company.
 He shows up because he is angling for a visible role that may get the boss’s attention.
-Or perhaps there is a co-worker on the task force that he would like to have an excuse to spend time with, for personal reasons.

-However, if self-advancement is the primary driver of showing up, it doesn’t necessarily help in the process of developing a collaborative, high performance team.
+If self-advancement is the primary driver of showing up, it doesn’t necessarily help in the process of developing a collaborative, high performance team.
 Much of the time, team members can tell or vaguely sense that the individual has an agenda.